gasperharej/cinemadb/README.md

 - SQL-first approach with Python CLI interface
 - Secure and parametrized queries to prevent SQL injection

+## Data files

+This repository contains scripts and code for working with IMDB data.

+The large TSV.gz files are **not included** due to GitHub size limits.
+You can download them from [IMDB datasets](https://datasets.imdbws.com/).

 ## Database Setup

 1. Create a PostgreSQL database named `moviesimdb`.